 - Pursue healthier patterns of coping with emotions

-- Find the ways of processing unpleasant emotions so they don’t significantly impact your daily life
+- Find ways to process unpleasant emotions so that they don’t affect your daily life

-- Focus on self-regulation and developing tools for it, rather than just “managing” ourselves better
+- Focus on developing the tools for self-regulation and healthy responding rather than just “managing” yourself

-- Reflect on aspects of life that are under your direct control
+- Reflect on aspects of your life that are under your direct control

-- Find a coping mechanism that works best for you in your situation
+- Find the coping mechanisms that work best for you

-And also — “The Heart has its reasons that Reason knows nothing of.”
+And also – “The Heart has its reasons that Reason knows nothing of.”
 A therapist can help you acknowledge these reasons.
-They can provide you with a better understanding of why you experience these emotions and equip you with the tools to manage them to lead a fulfilling life.
+They can provide you with a better understanding of why you feel the way you feel and equip you with the tools to manage your emotions and lead a fulfilling life.